Skip to content

 • Inventory your systems

-• Test updates
+• Test patches

 • Maintain a software update schedule